Rudra-Tiwari-codes/Blog-Aggregator/README.md

 ## Solution

-A production-grade blog aggregation platform that collects, categorizes, and presents articles from multiple sources in a unified, modern interface.
+A blog aggregation platform that collects, categorizes, and presents articles from multiple sources in a modern interface.

 ## Methodology